Kong/docs.konghq.com/app/konnect/account-management/index.md

 ## Geographic region management

 When you create a {{site.konnect_saas}} account, you select a [geographic region](/konnect/geo) for your instance.
 Geos are distinct deployments of {{site.konnect_short_name}} with objects, such as services and consumers, that are geo-specific.
 Only authentication is shared between {{site.konnect_short_name}} geos.

-Only Enterprise plans can select more than one geo.